dhruvraj508/dhruvraj508.github.io/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE.md).

+## Credits
+The template for this website is taken from [free-css.com](https://www.free-css.com/free-css-templates/page296/browny)

 ## Contact
 Feel free to reach out to me if you have any questions or suggestions:
 - Email: dhruvraj@ualberta.ca